pyusb/pyusb/docs/tutorial.rst

 Behind every great abstraction, there's a great implementation
 --------------------------------------------------------------

 In the early days, there was only libusb_.
-Then came libusb 1.0, and now we had libusb 0.1 and 1.0.
+Then came libusb 1.0, and we had libusb 0.1 and 1.0.
 After, they created OpenUSB_, and now we live at the `Tower of Babel <http://en.wikipedia.org/wiki/Tower_of_Babel>`__ of the USB libraries [#]_.
 How does PyUSB deal with it?
 Well, PyUSB is a democratic library, you may choose whichever